 Special Educational Needs and Disability (SEND) offer, and support for your child at Burton Green Primary School.

 Burton Green Primary School aims to provide a caring and supportive environment where every child matters.
 All pupils are valued equally and are given the opportunity to achieve the very best they can.
 The Special Educational Needs Coordinator (SENCO) ensures children receive the provision they need.
 Our SENCO is Sarah Cope.
-If you wish to get in touch, Sarah is available at Burton Green on Mondays and Tuesdays but can be contacted via School office on other days.
+If you wish to get in touch, Sarah is available at Burton Green on Mondays and Tuesdays and you can contact her via the email address firstname.lastname@example.org

 Sometimes children need additional support for some or all of their time at school.
 ‘Special educational needs’ (SEN) describes any learning difficulty which means a child needs extra ‘educational provision’.
 Children might have a learning difficulty if they: